dedsecph/.github/profile/README.md

 chmod +x toolname
 ./toolname
 ```

-> [!IMPORTANT]\
-> Since dedsec tool is freely accessible to users without any cost, use it for the greater good rather than causing harm to anybody.

-> [!WARNING]\
-> I'm not responsible for anything you do with dedsec tool, so please only use it for good and educational purposes.

 > [!NOTE]\
 > If you find dedsecph work helpful and want to support, consider making a donation.
 Your contribution will help me continue working on open-source projects.